CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Related work

 \section{Related work}

-\myparagraph{Self-supervised learning} Masked Image Modeling (MIM) is a self-supervised learning paradigm involving masking part of the input visual data and training models to predict these masked parts using visible parts~\cite{he2022masked, bao2021beit,xie2022simmim, wei2022masked, tong2022videomae, jepa}.
-Specifically, Masked Autoencoders ~\cite{he2022masked} (MAE) divide an image into patches, and mask some of these patches.
-An Encoder then processes only visible patches to extract features.
-These features are then appended with mask tokens that act as placeholders for masked patches.
-The encoder features and mask token with positional encoding are passed through the decoder that predicts the patch pixel values.
-With sufficiently high masking ratio, the encoder learns robust visual features that show strong performance on discriminative downstream tasks (classification, segmentation, object detection).
-Further, VideoMAE~\cite{tong2022videomae} extends MAE by pretraining on videos, integrating multiple frames.
-Even if, such an extension seems to be more informative, the requirement of videos for the pretraining could be costly.
-Apart from MAEs, there are also other style of SSL methods referred as view-invariant methods which use two augmentations of the same image, and train the model to match the global features between augmentations ~\cite{chen2020simple, dinov1, grill2020bootstrap, he2020momentum} or additionally also match the local features ~\cite{zhou2021ibot, oquab2023dinov2, bardes2022vicregl}.
-In this work, we specifically focus on MAE as a self-supervised learning framework due to its efficiency, modularity, and popularity.
+\myparagraph{Self-supervised learning} Masked Image Modeling (MIM) is a self-supervised learning paradigm that masks part of the input visual data and trains models to predict the masked parts using visible parts ~\citep{he2022masked, bao2021beit,xie2022simmim, wei2022masked, tong2022videomae, jepa}.
+Specifically, Masked Autoencoders (MAE ~\citet{he2022masked}) divide an image into patches, and mask some of them.
+An encoder extracts features from visible patches only.
+The encoder features and appended mask tokens with positional encoding are used to decode the patch pixel values.
+With a sufficiently high masking ratio, the encoder learns robust visual features for downstream discriminative tasks (classification, segmentation, object detection).
+VideoMAE ~\citep{tong2022videomae} pretrains on videos integrating multiple frames.
+Another class of SSL methods are view-invariant methods which use two augmentations of the same image, and train the model to match the global/local features between augmentations ~\citep{chen2020simple, dinov1, grill2020bootstrap, he2020momentum, zhou2021ibot, oquab2023dinov2, bardes2022vicregl}.
+In this work, we specifically focus on MAE as a SSL framework due to its efficiency and modularity.